 The Choir’s repertoire ranges from Palestrina, through Bach, Mozart and the great 19th and 20th century Anglican church composers to modern pieces commissioned by the Choir.
 One highlight was their 2016 collaboration with Tony Iommi of Black Sabbath, singing with Tony on the download track How Good It Is - it's a free download, available here.
 The Choir also recorded an associated CD, After the Sabbath, copies of which are online here, or from the Cathedral shop.
-Other recent engagements include a broadcast on BBC Radio 3's Choral Evensong, which is available to listen to here.
+Other recent engagements include a broadcast on BBC Radio 3's Choral Evensong.

 One of the jewels in the crown of Birmingham Cathedral is Choral Evensong, a short service at the end of the day, using traditional language from the Book of Common Prayer.
-Evensong is sung five times a week by the choir, and the service lasts around 45 minutes.
+Evensong is sung four times a week by the choir, and the service lasts around 35 minutes.

 CDs available from the Cathedral shop include A Song of the Light (Music by Canon Marcus Huxley, performed by the Cathedral Choir, released in December 2010) My Dancing Day (released December 2004), On Christmas Night and a CD of Victorian organ music by Wesley, Smart and Stanford played by Canon Marcus Huxley (all Regent Records).